AlquistManager/alquist/How to write your bot.md

 ### State construction
 States have UNIQUE ``name`` across all your flows.
-There can't be two states with a same name.
+There can't be two states with the same name.

-Each state declaration most contain fields ``type`` declaring the state type, ``properties`` containing the state parameters, and ``transitions`` which holds information about next state
+Each state declaration must contain fields ``type`` declaring the state type, ``properties`` containing the state parameters, and ``transitions`` which holds information about next state

 	[name]: